Alternate ELPAC Operational Field Test FAQs

 What is the purpose of the Alternate ELPAC?

-State law (California Education Code section 313 ) and federal laws (Titles I and III of the Elementary and Secondary Education Act) require that local educational agencies (LEAs) administer a state test of English language proficiency (ELP) to
+State law (California Education Code section 313 and California Education Code section 60810 ) and federal law (Titles I and III of the Elementary and Secondary Education Act) require that local educational agencies (LEAs) administer a state test of English language proficiency (ELP) to

 - students who are English learners (ELs), as an annual summative assessment.

-The Alternate ELPAC is the state ELP assessment for California public school students with the most significant cognitive disabilities whose individualized education program (IEP) indicates the use of an alternate assessment.
+The Alternate ELPAC is the state ELP assessment for California public school students identified with the most significant cognitive disabilities whose individualized education program (IEP) indicates the use of an alternate assessment.
+LEAs can refer to the CDE Alternate Assessment IEP Team Guidance to help determine whether the California Alternate Assessments (CAAs) and the Alternate ELPAC would be the most appropriate assessments for an individual student with the most significant cognitive disabilities.

 The Alternate ELPAC replaces all locally determined alternate ELP assessments and, for the first time, provides a consistent, standardized measurement of ELP across the state for students with the most significant cognitive disabilities.